finos/symphony-wdk/docs/reference.md

 The content of the message
 in [MessageML](https://docs.developers.symphony.com/building-bots-on-symphony/messages/overview-of-messageml) format.
-Must contain at least one space. **In case the content is a form, this latter's id should be the same as the send-message activity one.**
+Must contain at least one space. **In case the content is a form, the latter's id should be the same as the send-message activity one.**

 Content can
 be [MessageML](https://docs.developers.symphony.com/building-bots-on-symphony/messages/overview-of-messageml) with